Azure/alz-terraform-accelerator/docs/wiki/[User-Guide]-Quick-Start-Phase-1.md

 Follow the instructions in the [Service Principal][wiki_quick_start_phase_1_service_principal] section.

-## 1.4 Version Control System Personal Access Token (PAT)
+## 1.4 Version Control Systems

-You'll need to decide whether you are using GitHub, Azure DevOps or the Local File System and follow the instructions below to generate a PAT:
+You'll need to decide if you are using GitHub, Azure DevOps or the Local File System and follow these steps:

 ### 1.4.1 Azure DevOps

+#### 1.4.1.1 Azure DevOps Pre-Requisites

+When you first create an Azure DevOps organization, it will not have any Microsoft hosted agents available.
+You must either license your org or request a free pipeline.

+1. Setup billing with your MCAPS External Subscription: [Set up billing for your organization](https://learn.microsoft.com/en-us/azure/devops/organizations/billing/set-up-billing-for-your-organization-vs?view=azure-devops)
+2. Check for and request a free pipeline via the form here: [Configure and pay for parallel jobs](https://learn.microsoft.com/en-us/azure/devops/pipelines/licensing/concurrent-jobs?view=azure-devops&tabs=ms-hosted#how-much-do-parallel-jobs-cost)

+#### 1.4.1.2 Azure DevOps Personal Access Token (PAT)

 1. Navigate to [dev.azure.com](https://dev.azure.com) and sign in to your organization.
 1. Ensure you navigate to the organization you want to deploy to.